gchq/sleeper/docs/05-ingest.md

 `sleeper.optional.stacks`.

 Files to be ingested must be accessible to the ingest system you will use.
-See above for ways to provide access to an ingest source bucket, eg. by setting the property `sleeper.ingest.source.bucket`.
+See above for ways to provide access to an ingest source bucket, e.g. by setting the property `sleeper.ingest.source.bucket`.

 Files can be submitted as messages to the batcher submission SQS queue.
 You can find the URL of this queue in the system-defined property `sleeper.ingest.batcher.submit.queue.url`.